Skip to main content

 Collection is Made

-If the plaintiff is successful, collection or efforts to collect the judgment begins.
+If the plaintiff is successful, collection or efforts to collect the judgment begin.
 Typically, the at-fault party’s insurance company will pay the judgment within 60 days of the verdict unless an appeal is filed.

 How Long Does a Personal Injury Lawsuit Take?

-The quickest and surest way to settle a personal injury lawsuit to your benefit is by hiring a law firm that is focused on and experienced in representing injury cases.
-You can find that in Swanson Lathen Prestwich, PC., experienced and well-respected lawyers who are ready to listen to you and are available to answer your questions.
+The quickest and surest way to settle a personal injury lawsuit to your benefit is by hiring a law firm focused on and experienced in representing injury cases.
+You can find that in Swanson Lathen Prestwich, PC., experienced and well-respected lawyers ready to listen to you and answer your questions.
+Call now to start your settlement or submit your claim information today!